gfed53/gfed53.github.io/README.md

 * 'node_modules': mainly the backend dependencies

-* 'css': the css the index references, although I'm using SASS which is found in the 'scss' directory
+* 'css': the css the index references, although I'm using Sass which is found in the 'scss' directory

 * 'favicons', 'images', 'images-min': resources used in the site, 'images-min' being the minified versions of the images.